 Now onto the multi-unit holiday lets, where the owner is non-resident.

-These owners tend not to own other investment properties, are in their 40’s and are looking for something with a better return than the stock market with less risk.
+These owners tend not to own other investment properties and are looking for something with a better return than the stock market with less risk.
 Quite often they are drawn from the professions or senior management roles.

 On the surface, when we are contacted about finance for such purchases, it’s all about the money, until you dig a little deeper!